hungqvo/car-sharing-system/README.md

 > The UI Python file PATH: /CAR-SHARING-SYSTEM/TASK C & D/ap-code/ap-gui/screen_organizer.py

 3/ The project was hosted on Google Cloud Platform (GCP).
 Because GCP charges fees for any hosted project, our team had to use our credit card to use GCP on trial.
-After the project is marked, the hosting is turned off, but all related code files are stored here in the project repository.
+After the project was marked, the hosting was turned off, but all related code files are stored here in the project repository.

 Thank you very much for reviewing, I hope to be working with your team!